praveeng-cuelogic/final-node-assignment/README.md

-## User Sign In & Sign Up Application w/ NodeJS
+## Employee schema Application w/ NodeJS

 # node-js-sample

-A User Node.js app using [Express 4](http://expressjs.com/).
+A Employee schema Node.js app using [Express 4](http://expressjs.com/).

 ### App Description
 This is a simple User Sign In & Sign Up demo project using all I learned